whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-22-Gentlemans-Box-Subscription-September-2016-Review-Coupon.md

 <br>

 These socks have red and blue stripes with white lines in between them.
 I can see how they're called Patriot socks!
-It's also made of 80% cashmere blend, and you can feel how soft it is, how luxe!
+It's also made of 80% cashmere blend, and you can feel how soft it is!

 The company behind these socks is owned by former professional basketball player Andreas Schreiber, and they have a mission to give back to the world through various social causes.